RobbyV2/Djiboutidex-DiscordBot/README.md

 ## Documentation

-You can learn how to setup Ballsdex and use all of its tools on the [wiki](https://github.com/laggron42/BallsDex-Discordbot/wiki/)!
+You can learn how to setup Ballsdex (which this is based off of) and use all of its tools on the [wiki](https://github.com/laggron42/BallsDex-Discordbot/wiki/)!
 More sections are added progressively.

 ## Supporting

-If you appreciate laggron's work, you can support me on my [Patreon](https://patreon.com/retke)!
+If you appreciate laggron's work, you can support him on his [Patreon](https://patreon.com/retke)!

 ## Contributing